choderalab/AurA-materials/README.md

 Complete Folding@home simulation data analyzed for the Cyphers publication is available via the [Open Science Framework](https://osf.io/afg8h/).
 Complete Folding@home simulation data analyzed for the Ruff publication will be made avaialable soon!

+## License
+The code in this work is licensed under the MIT license, contained in the `SOFTWARE_LICENSE` file.
+All data associated with this work is licensed using the CC BY 4.0 license.
+More information is contained in the `DATA_LICENSE` file

 ## Manifest

 * `tpx2-paper/` - [jupyter](http://jupyter.org/) notebooks to analyze processed simulation data for the Cyphers paper